The BME Story

 This is the car that began Bill Miller's 20+ years of blown-fuel drag racing, the first BME Top Fuel Dragster.
 Miller and his car are in front of his second factory in Torrance, California in early-1984.
 The engine was a Fontana-Chevrolet and the driver was Mike Woodard: Image: Hib Halverson/Bill Miller collection

-About 1974, Ansen changed hands and was renamed American Racing.
-The new owner was interested mainly in the wheel business.
-Bill recognized the Ansen rod’s advanced design and that it outperformed other aluminum rods.
+About 1974, Ansen changed hands and was renamed American Racing, but the new owner was interested mainly in the wheel business.
+Bill recognized the Ansen rod's advanced design and that it outperformed other aluminum rods.
 More importantly, he was convinced of its potential for market success now that production was on American soil.

 BME: Open for Business